jhamadhav/myFirstOpenSourceContribution/README.md

 ## Step 2: Make changes
 Once the repository is in your account, you can either make changes/edit to the project directly via GitHub GUI aur choose a text editor of your choice.
 Using a editor is recommended.

+**If you are using GitHub GUI to make changes skip to step 6 and then 8**

 ## Step 3: Download Git, VScode and set it up